Ukrainian City of Seven Hills and The Best Way to See Them All

 The riverwalk is really rundown and you don't want to find yourself there after dark.
 There is no shortage of ugly graffiti either.

-The New York style pedestrian bridge is a favourite place for many locals and tourists alike.
-It takes you to the Trukhaniv Island that offers some of the best beaches in Kyiv as well as plenty of hiking and biking opportunities.
+The New York-style pedestrian bridge is a favourite place for many locals and tourists alike.
+It takes you to Trukhaniv Island which offers some of the best beaches in Kyiv as well as plenty of hiking and biking opportunities.

-The Metro Bridge allowed to extend the rapid transit to the left bank of the Dnipro river in 1960s.
+The Metro Bridge allowed rapid transit to the left bank of the Dnipro River in the 1960s.
 It also connects Kyiv downtown with another island called Hydropark.
 It might have changed now, but to me, it's always been a place of shish-kebab and drunk people.

 But in all fairness, Hydropark is probably the best place to rent a boat or a kayak and navigate the many water passageways in the heart of Kyiv.

-The Venetian Bridge with new condominiums at the background.
+The Venetian Bridge with new condominiums in the background.

-The Motherland Monument (62 m / 203 ft) was opened in 1981 to commemorate the victory of the Soviet Union over the nazi Germany in 1945.
+The Motherland Monument (62 m / 203 ft) was opened in 1981 to commemorate the victory of the Soviet Union over nazi Germany in 1945.
 The monument has been exempted from the decommunization law of 2015 that banned all Soviet and Communist symbols in Ukraine.
-I support this decision despite the fact that the World War II was very controversial for Ukraine as not every Ukrainian fought with the Soviet Army, many fought against them.
-What's also interesting is that the sword fo the statue has been shortened as it was taller than the cross on the Bell Tower of the Kyevo-Pecherska Lavra (as shown on the previous picture).
-Not sure how it became a reality in a country where the religion was banned at the state level.
+I support this decision even though World War II was very controversial for Ukraine as not every Ukrainian fought with the Soviet Army, many fought against them.
+What's also interesting is that the sword for the statue has been shortened as it was taller than the cross on the Bell Tower of the Kyevo-Pecherska Lavra (as shown in the previous picture).
+Not sure how it became a reality in a country where religion was banned at the state level.

-The southernmost point of the river cruise overlooking the Paton Bridge and the Berezniaky neighbourhood.
+The southernmost point of the river cruise overlooks the Paton Bridge and the Berezniaky neighbourhood.

 You Might Also Like